Marshall2019/CSClassNotes/selfMadePapers.md

 By examining the above statements, outline the importance that the technical team should give to this ethical problem.

 ## Algorithm
+a) Define Load balancing algorithm
+b) List the difference between round-robin and weighted round-robin

 ## Understanding Advanced Technology in It
+a) List 2 advantages of using VoIP protocal in the EMIS.
+b) How to acheive zero down time using DAS technology?